MetaphorData/connectors/metaphor/power_bi/README.md

 # PowerBI Connector

-This connector extracts technical metadata from PowerBI workspaces using [Power BI REST APIs](https://docs.microsoft.com/en-us/rest/api/power-bi/)
+This connector extracts technical metadata from PowerBI workspaces using [Power BI REST APIs](https://docs.microsoft.com/en-us/rest/api/power-bi/).

 ## Setup

 We recommend creating a dedicated Azure AD Application and a dedicated security group for the connector to use.

 1. Follow [Microsoft doc](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal) to create an app and a security group.
-And add the service principal to the security group.
+Add the app's [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) to the security group.

 2. Login to PowerBI as Admin ane enable the following setting.
     - Allow service principles to use Power BI APIs